-Program Type: Associate of Science/Associate of Applied Science for Arkansas Residents
+Program Type: Associate of Science/Associate of Applied Science (Arkansas residents only)

 The objective of the Health Information Technology program is to prepare students with a foundation in analytical, technical and management skills associated with health information.
 Through practical approaches and professional domains, students acquire essential entry-level competencies to support the principles and management of health information and technologies.
-This instruction occurs in a distance learning setting with 45 hours of practicum.
+This instruction occurs in a distance learning setting with 180 hours of practicum.
 Out-of-class work is required.